aspose-words/Aspose.Words-Documentation/cpp/getting-started/work-with-word-documents-in-qt/_index.md

 ---
-title: Work with Word Documents in Qt – Aspose.Words for С++
+title: Work with Word Documents in Qt
+second_title: Aspose.Words for C++
 articleTitle: Work with Word Documents in Qt
 linktitle: Work with Word Documents in Qt
 type: docs